skienzmatishun/rippreport/content/p/exposing-tucker-dorsey/index.md

 date: 2014-05-31
 thumbnail: img/exposing-tucker-dorsey.png
 description: "Commissioner Dorsey is a micromanager who doesn't pay taxes while raising ours - vote for Will McDaniel"
-tags: ["archive", "historical", "tucker-dorsey", "county-commission", "lynn-stacey", "elections"]
+tags: ["archive", "tucker-dorsey", "county-commission", "lynn-stacey", "elections"]
 authors:
 - admin
 ---

-## Exposing Jasper "Tucker" Dorsey and the Sicko Six...VOTE ON TUESDAY, JUNE 3, 2014

 Jasper Dorsey is a micromanager.
 Spotted at the County Dump (Magnolia Landfill) in camouflage with binoculars spying on county employees, Dorsey ultimately took away their porn books, which they are still upset about.